Mortgage forbearance: How to make up your missed payments

-While this relief is immediate and necessary, many worry about repaying what they owe once the forbearance period ends.
+Forbearance relief is immediate and often gives homeowners room to breathe after they lose a job or face unexpected financial trouble, but many people worry about repaying what they owe once the forbearance period ends.
 It’s important to keep in mind that borrowers are responsible for repaying the full forbearance amount as well as interest on the payments that were put on hold.
 However, there are no penalties and forbearance will not affect your credit score.

-If forbearance is the best route, the good news is that there are several repayment options, but that depends on who owns your loan.
+If forbearance is the best route for your situation, the good news is that there are several repayment options — but the details depend on who owns your loan.

 - Identifying who owns your loan and what that means

 - Repayment options after forbearance